mk-fg/git-nerps/README.rst

-You'd like to easily pull, push, merge and cherry-pick between these repositories/branches, but each container has occasional bits that should not be shared.
+You'd like to easily pull, push, merge and cherry-pick between these repositories/branches, but each container has occasional bits that should not be shared, e.g. passwords.txt file.

-One solution is to keep secret files out of repository or in a separate one, another is to just have these encrypted.
+One solution is to keep such secret files out of repository or in a separate one, another would be to transparently encrypt/decrypt these files in the repository.

-Such secrets can even be shared between containers that have access to same key, and not others.
+Such secrets can even be shared between containers that have access to same key, while remaining inaccessible without one.

-That way, only one short bit of data (key) has to be unique for a host, and presumably duplicated in some secure place, while the rest of the host's configuration can be shared, well-replicated and/or public.
+That way, only one short bit of data (key) has to be unique for a host, and presumably stored/backed-up in some trusted place(s) (e.g. dev machine), while the rest of the host configuration can be shared, well-replicated and/or public.

-Modifying .git/config and .gitattributes by hand gets old fast, plus one needs to store keys and have a dedicated tool/wrapper for git filters anyway, hence this project.
+Modifying .git/config and .gitattributes to facilitate that by hand gets old fast, plus one needs to store keys and have a dedicated tool/wrapper for git filters anyway.

+This tool can be used to do all that in a simple and relatively foolproof way.